linker3000/Z80-Board/README.md

 PORTER

 This is a much-expanded version of the LED programs mentioned above.
 This program can write to a defined I/O port OR to port A or B on a Z80 PIO chip for general port testing or sending patterns to connected LEDs.
-The program has an interactive menu or can be full driven from the command line.
+The program has an interactive menu or can be fully driven from the command line.
 Supplied as both a .com file and the Turbo pascal source code.

 ![Image](porter1.png)